Concept

-Concepts are defined as abstract ideas.
-They are understood to be the fundamental building blocks of the concept behind principles, thoughts and beliefs.
+A concept is an abstract idea that serves as a foundation for more concrete principles, thoughts, and beliefs.

-They play an important role in all aspects of cognition.
-As such, concepts are studied by several disciplines, such as linguistics, psychology, and philosophy, and these disciplines are interested in the logical and psychological structure of concepts, and how they are put together to form thoughts and sentences.
-The study of concepts has served as an important flagship of an emerging interdisciplinary approach called cognitive science.
+Concepts play an important role in all aspects of cognition.
+As such, concepts are studied within such disciplines as linguistics, psychology, and philosophy, and these disciplines are interested in the logical and psychological structure of concepts, and how they are put together to form thoughts and sentences.
+The study of concepts has served as an important flagship of an emerging interdisciplinary approach, cognitive science.

-In contemporary philosophy, there are at least three prevailing ways to understand what a concept is:
+In contemporary philosophy, three understandings of a concept prevail: